SpareBank 1 Helgeland

-Helgeland Sparebank is a Norwegian savings bank, headquartered in Mosjøen, Norway.
+SpareBank 1 Helgeland (formerly Helgeland Sparebank) is a Norwegian savings bank, headquartered in Mosjøen, Norway.
+On 15 March 2021 the bank joined the SpareBank 1 alliance, and the new name SpareBank 1 Helgeland was registered in the Brønnøysund Register Centre on 16 February 2021.
 The banks main market is the Helgeland district of northern Norway.
 The bank was established in 1977 with the merger of Vefsn Sparebank, Herøy Sparebank, Brønnøysund Sparebank, Velfjord Sparebank and Vevelstad Sparebank.